Montessori Colour Activities: Introducing Primary Colours To Infants

-Use the supplied printable resources to introduce primary colours to your infant.
-This activity is designed to assist children in developing their visual sense of colour and to practice colour matching.
-Remember to only introduce one colour at a time.
-You can extend on this activity by adding a second and then a third colour.
-The best way to encourage colour recognition is to consistently draw attention to the colour of objects in your home.
+This activity is designed to assist infants in developing their visual sense of colour and to practise colour matching.
+Remember to introduce only one colour at a time, allowing your child to grasp each colour before progressing.
+As they become confident, start adding a second and third colour to expand their understanding.
+The best way to encourage colour recognition is to consistently draw attention to the colour of everyday objects in your home.
+Point out and discuss the colours of items during daily activities to reinforce colour recognition naturally.

 Home Lesson One